top of page

 Professional Excellence

-Maintain professional courtesy, respect, and objectivity in all VAC activities.
+Maintain courtesy, respect, and objectivity in all VAC activities.
+Strive to uphold the highest standards of conduct and support fellow members in doing the same.

 Personal Gain